eluv-io/elv-client-js/utilities/tests/integration/README.md

 ### CreateVarsFile.js

-* This is a utility script that will create a `vars.TENANCY_NAME.*.ignore.sh` file for you, substituting in information from your tenancy info.
+* This is a utility script that will create a `vars.TENANCY_NAME.TEST_NAME.ignore.sh` file for you for the named test, substituting in information from your tenancy info.
 You will need to save your tenancy info to a text file, then run with:

     cd elv-client-js/utilities/test/integration/
-    node CreateVarsFile.js vars.local.ingest.sh PATH_TO_MY_TENANCY_TEXT_FILE
+    node CreateVarsFile.js vars.local.ingest.sh  PATH_TO_MY_TENANCY_TEXT_FILE  NETWORK

+* `NETWORK` is one of the following: `prod`, `demo`, `test`, or `local`
+* In the above example, `TEST_NAME` is `local.ingest`
 * Above would create a file named `vars.YOUR_TENANT_NAME.local.ingest.ignore.sh`
-* You will still need to edit the created file to replace `MY_CONFIG_URL`
+* You may still need to edit the created file to replace other environment variables
 * Depending on the particular test, you may also need to replace additional items like S3 credentials

+### run_all_tests.sh

+* Once you have created tenant-specific versions of all the vars.TEST_NAME.sh files, you can run all the tests with:

+    cd elv-client-js/utilities/test/integration/
+    ./run_all_tests.sh YOUR_TENANT_NAME

+ * This script will abort as soon as any individual test fails.

-###Sample tenant info file contents:
+### Sample tenant info file contents:

 ```
 Setting up tenant 'tenant-name'